Dick Taylor Craft Chocolate Review: The Intersection of Art and Flavor

 How It All Started

-Let me take you back to where it all began—trucks, TV shows, and one unforgettable bar of chocolate.
+Let me take you back to where it all began.
 My middle son, Michael, had a love for anything truck-related.
 We watched countless episodes of garbage and fire trucks on DVD.
 As he grew older, we started taping and enjoying Mike Rowe’s TV show, Dirty Jobs.
 We became fans of Mike Rowe, watching his adventures over and over again.

 Discovering Dick Taylor Chocolate